HwWobbe/WipHww/README.md

 * review JrHw
 * review Mario's wikiLabs
 * https://github.com/iamkun/dayjs
-* * implement for the enhance relative Date processing
+* * implementation for the enhanceed relative Date processing
+* consider the use of more GitHub files
+  * review the ChatGpt hints
+  * continue melding Git & Chat

 # ㋆ 2023-07:
 * Consider breaking our GeoJson - Section?
 Folder? repo?